table of contents

 Are Kids Legally Allowed to Ride as Passengers on Motorcycles in California?

 Kids can ride as passengers on motorcycles in California.
-Even though the nation’s seat belt legislation say that children under the age of eight should have appropriate security restraint harnesses when riding in motor vehicles, these laws do not apply to motorcycles.
-Kids don’t have to wear seatbelts on motorcycles, even though this can keep them slightly safer in a crash.
+Even though the nation’s seat belt legislation says that children under the age of eight should have appropriate security restraint harnesses when riding in motor vehicles, these laws do not apply to motorcycles.
+Kids don’t have to wear seatbelts on motorcycles, even though this can keep them slightly 20 Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2020.

 The California Motorcycle Handbook says that children may ride motorcycles provided that passengers take the following “appropriate precautions”: